 National champ Tanner Filion ’23 says his teamates and coaches make him stronger, faster ... and happier.

 On March 19, 2022, Tanner Filion, ’23 won the NCAA Division III National Championships in the 200 backstroke in a record-breaking performance he never saw coming.
 The then junior’s time of 1:41.49 not only smashed the previous record by two seconds, it was a hairsbreadth from the qualifying time for Division I Nationals.
-Filion also made Whitman history as one of only two Blues to win a national championship in any sport.
+Filion also made Whitman history as one of the few Blues to win a national championship in any sport.

 After eating eggs for breakfast for eight consecutive days, on the morning of the 200 backstroke the psychology (pre-med) major opted for a bagel.
 The extra carbs might have played a role in supercharging his swimming that day, but Filion attributes his solo win that day to another thing that fuels him—his teammates’ and coaches’ unwavering encouragement and support.

 It was, in fact, the swim team’s culture that drew the swim star to Whitman in the first place.
 He describes it as the same culture he’d embraced on the team he’d competed with through high school but didn’t think he’d find again.
 Of both his youth swim team and Whitman, he says, “There’s an emphasis on loving the sport,” adding, “We have fun, but when it’s time to compete we know how to work hard too.”

 Fun with his teammates, support from his coaches and intermittent breaks from the pool have actually made him a stronger swimmer.
 (Growing five inches to his full height of 6 feet, 3 inches since graduating high school certainly didn’t hurt.)